SpartanLabsXyz/spartanlabs-contracts-sui/contracts/nft_rental/README.md

 - This Rental NFT acts like a wrapper on top of the base NFT using the concept of Dynamic fields.
 - Dynamic fields allows us to provide a parent child relationship of the rental NFT and the underlying NFT.
 In this case, the Rental NFT is the parent and the NFT is the child.
 - Rental NFT wrapper restricts the utility of the NFT only to the renter, while still having the vault maintaining custody as the ownership of the parent rental nft belongs to the vault.
+  - Rental NFT is a shared object which is owned by the rental vault but has utility (read and write function) exposed to the rentee

 #### Core Functions